rottedfrog/TextReplace/readme.md

 require both C# and C++ libraries installed in order to build it - the extension is written in C#, but the custom action it's built on is written in C++.
 It just a case of loading the solution and hitting "build".

+The solution will build in VS2017 Community as well, although you will need to upgrade the projects on loading for the first time.

 The built extension is under the TextReplace\bin folder.
 You only need the TextReplace.dll.

 ## Usage